Veracruz: Agriculture

 The primary sector of the economy (agriculture, forestry and fishing) has been important since pre-Hispanic times and continues to be important both as a source of income as well as culturally.
 The state has abundant rainfall and extremely fertile soils, as well as a long coastline and forest containing a wide variety of trees and other plants.

-There is about 1 million hectares of cultivable land, half of which is in private hands and 43% is ejido or communal land.
-The rest is occupied by human settlements.
+There is about 1 million hectares of cultivable land, half of which is privately owned and 43% is ejido or communal land; the rest is occupied by human settlements.
 There are 3,620 ejidos parceled out to 270,000 ejido members.
 52.5% of agricultural land is used for the growing of crops or used as pasture and 43.1% is forest or rainforest.
 Chief agricultural products include coffee, vanilla, sugarcane, tobacco, bananas, coconuts, and vegetables, but local farmers depend mainly on corn and beans.
 Two corn crops per year are generally produced, planted on 644,936 hectares with a production of 1,114,325 tons.
 The state is the leading national producer of coffee, sugarcane, corn, and rice.
 Coffee is grown on 152,993 hectares producing 400,575 tons.
 Export earnings from this crop are about US$232 million annually.
 Most coffee is grown in the mountain areas of Córdoba-Huatusco, Coatepec-Teocelo-Cosautlán and Misantla-Tlapacoyan-Atzalan.
 Sugarcane is cultivated on 254,000 hectares, producing 16,867,958 tons annually.
 Veracruz is the largest producer of rice with 24,000 hectares producing 120,000 tons.
 Much is this crop is protected by import bans from Asia.